6 Best Places to Get a Free Credit Score Check

 It used to be that your credit score was a mystery.
 You simply had to hope it was good and check your credit report to make sure that it at least was accurate.
 But many companies have been popping up recently offering a free credit score to anyone who wants to check it.

 That’s a good thing.
-The easier it is to check your credit score, the more empowered you can be to make decisions that will help you move forward towards your financial goals.
+The easier it is to check your credit score, the more empowered you can be to make decisions that will help you move forward toward your financial goals.